sadanand-singh/Blog/posts/arch.rst

     $ mkinitcpio -p linux
     $ passwd

-.. note:: wifi Packages
+.. note:: WIFI PACKAGES

-    We also need to install following packages for wifi to work at first
+    We also need to install following packages for wifi to work at first boot:
-    boot:

     .. code:: bash

         $ pacman -S iw wpa_supplicant

 We will also add *hostname* to our /etc/hosts file: